 TITLE [title] – one of the most important attributes in the feed.
-The title is displayed in search results, (the first 3 words).
+First 2 or 3 words from the title are displayed in Google searches.
 You should accurately describe the product, including any important & specific words that you think potential customers would search Google for, including colours, sizes, types, styles, etc. 150 characters is the maximum.

 DESCRIPTION [description] – another key attribute, although not as vital as the title field.
-You’re allowed a maximum of 5,000 characters so be creative, include product descriptions and other relevant information, the longer description will help your product visibility, triggering ads for more search queries.
+A maximum of 5,000 characters is allowed, so be creative and include product descriptions and other relevant information.
+The longer description will help your product visibility, triggering ads for more search queries.

 Each section of the breadcrumb is known as a ‘node’.
 Ideally, you want to aim for between 3-5 nodes with 5 being the perfect number to maximise the amount of potential keywords within the attribute.